 top of page

-When I talk about workplace relationships in my keynotes, the conversation usually starts in a very human place.
+When I talk about workplace relationships in my keynotes and with executives, the conversation usually starts in a very human place.
 People share stories about a manager who believed in them, a colleague who helped them through a difficult project, or a mentor who opened an unexpected door.
 Those relationships shape our careers in powerful ways.
-But at some point in the conversation, a leader will often ask a very practical question.
-“What does this mean for the business?”
-It is a fair question.
+But at some point, a leader will ask a very practical question: “What does this mean for the business?”
+It’s a fair question.
+Organi

 Rachel Simon